JulianKemmerer/PipelineC/docs/DEVICE_MODELS_DESIGN.md

   wrapper; PipelineC reads VHDL straight through the ghdl-yosys plugin.
 Not currently believed to matter (the histograms match), but it is a real structural difference between the two flows.
-- **Setup/hold constraint table axis convention is standard but still not isolated.** The 2026-08-20 arc-by-arc comparison narrowed it usefully: against latchup, our setup term is consistently ~1.5x smaller (0.141 ns vs their implied 0.201 ns at 33 stages), and separately our final high-slew cell arc is smaller (0.904 ns vs 1.132 ns for a `mux2_1` `S→X` at 2.592 ns input slew — in range, not extrapolated).
-Reproducing their number requires a ~3.85 ns input transition, i.e. they derive a larger *transition* out of the preceding cell while agreeing with us on its *delay* to 1 ps.
-Both look like transition-propagation/setup conventions we cannot read off their artifacts, and neither was fitted away with a fudge factor.
-Together they are essentially the whole remaining ~5% engine error.
+- **Setup/hold constraint conventions are not fully isolated.** Our setup term and final high-slew cell-arc delay are both consistently smaller than latchup's implied numbers (§3) — read as differences in how their tool derives transition/setup conventions that cannot be recovered from their published artifacts, not fitted away with a fudge factor.
+Together these account for essentially all of the remaining ~5% engine error.

 ## 6. Area model